magravidez/observer/README.md

-# Forecast.ioT
+# obSERVER

-Forecast.ioT is a weather station dashboard that monitors temperature and humidity in real time.
-Weather data are collected every few seconds, stored, and displayed on a dashboard that updates automatically for easy monitoring.
+obSERVER is a server room monitoring dashboard that tracks temperature and humidity in real time.
+Data are collected every 15 seconds, stored, and displayed on a dashboard that updates automatically for easy monitoring.
+If the temperature goes beyond 31°C, the system triggers an alert by sounding a buzzer, turning on a red light, and showing a warning on the dashboard.

 ---